Eid al-Fitr: Indonesia

 Eid al-Fitr prayers on the slopes of Mount Sumbing and Sindoro, precisely at Garung Field, Butuh, Kalikajar District, Wonosobo Regency, Central Java, Indonesia.

-Pawai Obor or Torch festival in the eve of Eid in Majene Regency, West Sulawesi, Indonesia.
-Mass exodus, locally known as mudik, is well-known Eid culture in Indonesia as many people homecoming from urban and big cities to rural areas to celebrate the Eid.

-Eid is known in Indonesia as Hari Raya Idul Fitri, or more popularly as Lebaran, and is a national holiday.
-People return to their home town or city (an exodus known as mudik) to celebrate with their families and to ask forgiveness from parents, in-laws, and other elders.
-Festivities start the night before with chanting the Takbir and lighting lamps.
-On the day itself, before Eid prayer in the morning, zakat alms for the poor are distributed in the mosques.
-People gather with family and neighbors in traditional clothing and have a special Lebaran meal.
-Children are given money in colourful envelopes.
-Later, it is common for Muslims in Indonesia to visit the graves of relatives to ritually clean the grave.
-Muslims also visit the living in a special ritual called Halal bihalal sometime during or several days after Idul Fitri.
+Eid is known in Indonesia as Hari Raya Idul Fitri, Idul Fitri, or more popularly as Lebaran, and is a national holiday.
+People return to their home town or city (a homecoming exodus known as mudik) to celebrate with their families and to ask forgiveness from parents, in-laws, and other elders.
+Festivities start the night before with chanting the Takbir, lighting lamps, and often celebrated with fireworks and street parades.
+On the day itself, before Eid prayer in the morning, zakat alms are distributed in the mosques, prioritized to be given for the poor.
+People gather with family and neighbors in traditional clothing and have a special Lebaran meal, which are special dishes include ketupat, rendang, opor ayam and gulai.
+Many, usually children, are given money in colorful envelopes.
+Later, it is common for Muslims in Indonesia to visit the graves of relatives that have deceased to ritually clean the grave.
+Muslims also attend mass gathering in a special tradition called Halal bi-Halal, sometime during or several days after Idul Fitri.

-In Indonesia, special dishes include ketupat, rendang, opor ayam and gulai are served with gathering with other people and give some money to their relatives.

-Lebaran continues with drumming and street parades.